 One thing to note is that plumbing and electric supply can be drilled and installed simultaneously.
-However, most of the professional suppliers prefer laying the plumbing pipes before the starting of electrical components.
-It is considered safer, convenient, and much more accessible as electric wiring and features can be drafted around the pipes and other plumbing details.
+However, most professional suppliers prefer laying the plumbing pipes before starting the electrical components.
+This is considered safer, convenient, and much more accessible, as electric wiring and features can be drafted around the pipes and other plumbing details.

 What is a conduit?

-Conduit represents in engineering pipe or tunnel, through which water or electrical wires or other designated items can pass.
-An electrical conduit is a metal or plastic tube used to protect and route electrical wiring in a building or structure.
+A conduit represents an engineering pipe or tunnel through which water, electrical wires, or other designated items can pass.
+An electrical conduit is a metal or plastic tube that protects and routes electrical wiring in a building or structure.

 Usually, if you build a house or any residential property, you must bury an electric conduit at least 6 inches below the soil surface.
-However, you can bury them at a depth of 4 inches under a 4-inch concrete slab.
+However, you can bury them at 4 inches under a 4-inch concrete slab.

 How deep are power lines buried?

-Power lines are always buried at least 24 inches because all higher voltage circuits must be buried deeper than 24 inches based on National Electrical Code.
+According to the National Electrical Code, power lines must be buried at least 24 inches deep because all higher-voltage circuits must be buried deeper than 24 inches.

 Electrical wiring